179,000 plus impressions in Google Search and barely 500 clicks! That’s the worst I’ve seen.

 In many cases you are the developer for someone else, and a client wants something original.
 Or you want to sell templates to make some cash.
 This should be Read more »

 If a picture is worth a thousand words, what do you think a good logo is worth?
-And if it’s going to be worth anything, you can bet it will cost hundreds if not thousands of dollars to create.
+And if it’s going to be worth anything, you can bet it will cost hundreds if not thousands of dollars to create a logo.

 This is a relatively small investment for something that may help catapult your business to success.
 But you don’t have to spend anything to make a good looking logo for your website.
 Gimp is the Freeway to a professional looking Logo where you can do it your self and it cost nothing but your time.